-- The Software Protected Mode (SPM) use (BP3, BP2, BP1, BP0 and T/B) bits to allow part of memory to be protected as read only.
+- The Software Protected Mode (SPM) use (BP3, BP2, BP1, BP0 of Status Register and T/B of Configuration Register) bits to allow part of memory to be protected as read only.
 The protected area definition is shown as Table 2 Protected Area Sizes, the protected areas are more flexible which may protect various area by setting value of BP0-BP3 bits.